StackStorm-Exchange/exchange-incubator/README.md

 |--------------|------------------|-----------|
 | 0.1.0        | 8.1.0            | `etc/menandmice_wsdl_2017_06_26.xml` |

-# TODO
-- Update etc/README.md on how to generate code

 # Future
-- Create sensors to trigger events on changes (look at the the GetHistory command)
+- Create sensors to trigger events on changes (look at the the `GetHistory` command)